chatwoot/docs/docs/self-hosted/configuration/features/integrations/instagram-via-instagram-business-login.md

 **3/ Invalid request: Request parameters are invalid: Invalid redirect_uri**

 - Please configure the Frontend URL.
 The Frontend URL does not match the authorization URL.

+**4/ Instagram Channel creation Error: Failed to exchange token:**

+- Please make sure that tester account has been added to the facebook app settings.